ibexa/documentation-developer/docs/api/rest_api_extension.md

 [[= include_file('code_samples/api/rest_api/config/services.yaml', 36, 42) =]]
 ```

-Having the REST controllers set as services allow to use features like the InputDispatcher service in the [Controller action](#controller-action) below.
+Having the REST controllers set as services enables using features such as the `InputDispatcher` service in the [Controller action](#controller-action).

 #### Controller action

 A REST controller should:

-- return a Value object and have a `Generator` and `ValueObjectVisitors` producing the XML or JSON output;
+- return a value object and have a `Generator` and `ValueObjectVisitor`s producing the XML or JSON output;
-- extend `Ibexa\Rest\Server\Controller` to inherit utils methods and properties like the `InputDispatcher` or the `RequestParser`.
+- extend `Ibexa\Rest\Server\Controller` to inherit utils methods and properties like `InputDispatcher` or `RequestParser`.

 ``` php
 [[= include_file('code_samples/api/rest_api/src/Rest/Controller/DefaultController.php') =]]